The Best Way to Freeze Food in Glass Pyrex Containers

 Freezing food is a common method for preserving ingredients, prepping meals or just creating aesthetic storage organization.
 And who doesn’t love seeing beauty when they open their freezer (or anywhere really)?
 But there are lots of women asking about the best containers for the job and if you really can freeze food in glass jars or other glass like Pyrex containers.
-I’m here to tell you that you can & how to do it.
+After years of doing just that, I’m here to tell you that you can & how to do it.

 Anyway, this post will apply to other glass food storage container systems like those made by Anchor or OXO too.
 I actually have taken a liking to Anchor lately myself.
 Compare brands side-by-side by reading through The Spruce Eats article on the glass food prep & organizing systems; it’s pretty informative!